 I am going to show you how you can easily add two-factor authentication to WordPress and help keep your site safe from potential hackers.

 Let’s take a look at the plugin we are going to use today and see all that it has to offer.

 2FAS Light – Google Authenticator is a smooth, simple to use, easy to set up plugin that allows you to add WordPress two-factor authentication to your site.
 It works by having users employ the Google Authenticator mobile app to confirm their identity.

 This is actually a free 2FA for WordPress and also works with other mobile apps that generate tokens including Microsoft Authenticator, Authy, Free OTP, 2STP, OTP Auth.
 All-in-all, you will be hard-pressed to find a better two-factor solution for WordPress that is as powerful as this one and also free to use.

 Another great thing about this plugin is that you will not need to register or create any third-party accounts.
-The only thing we need to do is get the plugin installed, activated, and set up for use.
-From that point, you are good-to-go.
+The only thing we need to do is install the plugin, activate it, and set up for use.
+From that point, you are good to go.